FrenchFive/paint/README.md

 - Smooth brush rendering for better performance.
 - Clear Canvas button to start fresh anytime.
 - Save Your Artwork: Download your creations as images to share with friends. 💾
+- Modern interface with improved toolbar styling.
+- Continue drawing even if the cursor leaves the canvas.
+- Paste images with `Ctrl + V` to fill the canvas.

 ## 📦 Installation